ccwai1712/Ice-Arrested-List/README.md

 # Ice-Arrested-List
-A MySQL and Power BI data cleaning and visualisation project on a list of individuals detained by the US ICE from September 2023 until Mid October 2025, using government data provided by ICE in response to a FOIA request to the Deportation Data Project.
+This is a MySQL and Power BI data cleaning and visualisation project created to understand whether the Trump administration has ramped up the arrests of people that are deemed to be criminals or have broken immigration law compared to the Biden administration, as well as to understand the relationship between the number of arrests and cities, nationality of individuals, gender, and method of arrest.

+This repository consists of the original dataset I used, the cleaned dataset, and the end result of the project with the dashboard within.

+All documents within are free to be used as your own.

+# Data
+Dataset is downloaded from the Deportation Data Project.
+Link: https://deportationdata.org/data/ice.html